 - Acute tubular necrosis

-- Has an early polyuric stage
+- Due to the early polyuric stage

 - Hyperosmolar states